Blendify/blender-manual/trunk/blender_docs/manual/render/workflows/command_line.rst

 See :doc:`Command Line Arguments </advanced/command_line/arguments>`
 for a full list of arguments
-(for example to specify which scene to render, the end frame number, etc...), or simply run:
+(for example to specify which scene to render, the end frame number, etc.), or simply run:

 .. code-block:: sh